qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 You may can either upload your own mp3 file or use a sample mp3 file provided under *Speech_Summarizer/sample_mp3_files* folder.

-2. There is no async/await implementation for the implementation, so outputs would take sometime to generate.
+2. There is no async/await implementation for the implementation, so outputs would take sometime to generate, especially for non-GPU PCs.

 ### 5. Chatbot for your data with RAG